marcinwal/CVmain/CV.md

 I managed to create an android app which was using its connection to Beacon to trigger some other actions on the server side and Spotify.
 We did it in just 10 days.

-### TDD,BDD
+### TDD,BDD,pair programming

 I learned a lot about test driven development during my course which also a totally new concept to me and I know how to use different testing tools during programming process.
+I used to pair program a lot and it worked well for me.

 ### Python